wabubby/Econ-Obsidian/CIE 3M1a/Economic Goals.md

 - **Viable Balance-of-Payments** - the equal flow of foreign import and export value and currency, [[Balance-of-Payments]].

+- **Environmental Sustainability** - Besides moral bases, an eroding environment diminishes natural resources and reduces the habitability of the earth.

 There are many more goals, but these are the main ones.
 Another helpful descriptor is whether they can be [[Complementary Goals]] or [[Conflicting Goals]].